MarioIannotta/Nomosi/README.md

 - Declarative functional syntax
 - Type-safe by design
 - Easy to decorate (eg: token refresh) and/or invalidate requests
-- Simple cache configuration with custom timeout
+- Straightforward cache configuration with the layer of your choice (URLCache by default)
 - Discard invalid requests before performing them
 - Avoid redundant requests
+- Mock support
 - Makes simple to attach thirdy part components with `ServiceObserver`
 - Prebaked UI Components (by adding `Nomosi/UI`)